thatdarkw/TryHackMe/Wonderland/README.md

 dirsearch -u http://10.10.163.161/ -e php,txt,html -x 400,401,403 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -r
 ```
 This returns 3 interesting directories which are /r/ , /poem/, and /img/.
 Already checked /img/ so let's check this two.
-/poem contains a nice poes.
+/poem contains a nice poem.
 Give it a read!

 /r contains some message.
 I used -r so its gonna directory burst every directory it find with all dictionary words but I'm gonna stop it after 10% done cause that's enough.